All babies may grow at a different rate. Here is the average for boys and girls 10 to 12 months of age:

 May wake up at night looking for parents

 Speech development is very exciting for parents as they watch their babies become social beings who can interact with others.
 Every baby develops speech at their own rate.
-But these are some of the common milestones for most babies reach in this age group:
+But these are some of the common milestones that most babies reach in this age group:

-Says da-da, ma-ma, or other special name and knows who these persons are
+Says da-da, ma-ma, or other special names and knows who these people are

 Imitates sounds and some speech